mozilla/pkipolicy/rootstore/policy.md

 2.  the documentation is available from the CA’s official website;

-3. CPs and CPSes are made available to Mozilla under one of the following Creative Commons licenses (or later versions):
+3.  the documentation is made available to Mozilla under one of the following Creative Commons licenses (or later versions):

        * Attribution ([CC-BY]) 4.0